What is COVID anosmia?

-Certain viruses can damage olfactory sensory neurons.
-The cause of COVID-19 anosmia is not clear, but it is presumably caused by a dysfunction of the cells supporting the olfactory nerve.
+Certain viruses can damage the olfactory nerve cells.
+The exact cause of post-COVID loss of smell, also known as COVID-19 anosmia, is not fully understood, but it is likely due to dysfunction of the supporting cells of the olfactory nerve.

 Treatment